IDAES/idaes-pse/docs/technical_specs/core/solvers.rst

 ``petscpy`` directory from the Linux package you are using to the IDAES binary directory.
 You can find the IDAES binary directory by running the command ``idaes bin-directory`` in the OS command shell (e.g. Bash, Windows CMD, PowerShell).
+If IDAES is installed in a Python environment, the environment must be active.
 The primary use for these Python modules is to read trajectory files saved by the TS solver.

 Registered Solvers